-It is common knowledge that most of the happening frameworks like Node.js, React.js, Vue.js, Angular, etc. are all built with npm as its back-bone.
-The npm registry maintains all the required libraries and dependencies of various frameworks.
+It is common knowledge that most of the frameworks like Node.js, React.js, Vue.js, Angular, etc. are all built with npm as its backbone.
+The npm registry maintains all the required libraries and dependencies for various frameworks.

 It is a command-line utility for interacting with a repository that aids in package installation, version management, and dependency management.
 With npm, you can install a package with just a single command-line command.